 Pie crust is one of those classic baked goods that many people find intimidating, let alone an 100% whole grain version.
 Well I’m here to tell you that flakey, wholesome, buttery sprouted goodness is not only attainable, it’s actually pretty simple!
 As I was formulating this recipe in our Second Spring test kitchen, our facility maintenance guy stopped by and said as a child he used to sit and watch his grandmother make pie crust, but he hadn’t seen anybody do it since.
-The final pie crust definitely met his approval, so I guess I could say this one is just like grandma used to make!
+The final pie crust definitely met his approval, so I guess you could say this one is just like grandma used to make!

 The key here is to follow the directions closely.
 You want the butter and water to be COLD and add the water 1 tbsp at a time (or even slower) until the dough just comes together.
 I often read recipes and think to myself, is that chilling step necessary?
 Well in this case it’s a resounding “yes”.
 You’ll want the crust itself to be cold as it goes into the oven so the butter melts at the right rate, giving it all those beautiful flakey layers.
 Not to worry, the rest time just means you have time to preheat the oven and prepare the filling.